Set your clothes free | 1 November

 Please note that clothing and footwear items that show any damage will not be accepted.
 These items must be in a wearable condition.

-Collected clothing and footwear will be sorted and distributed to the participating charitable organisations for resale.
+Collected clothing, footwear and linens that are of a high quality will be sorted and distributed to our participating charitable organisations for resale.

-Charity stores across South Australia accept donations of high-quality clothing and footwear year-round.
+Charity stores across South Australia accept donations of high-quality clothing, footwear and household linens year-round.
 Simply search for a charity store near you where you can drop your items off at a date and time that's more suitable for you.

 You'll just need to check the store's opening hours before you drop your items off – you can only place items in the bins provided by the store.